San Francisco City Hall Wedding Photographer

 • Allow plenty of time to arrive at City Hall on your wedding day.

-• Bring a folder for important documents like your souvenir marriage license.
+• Bring a stiff folder for important documents like your souvenir marriage license.

 • If you need a copy of your marriage license quickly, you need to request it.
 It is not mailed.